uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 4.4.
 Publication and Submission.
 Upon the designation of a Draft Specification as an Approved Specification by the Steering Committee, the Maintainer will publish the Approved Specification in a manner agreed upon by the Steering Committee (i.e., Working Group Participant only location, publicly available location, Working Group maintained website, Working Group member website, etc.).
 The publication of an Approved Specification in a publicly accessible manner must include the terms under which the Approved Specification is being made available.

 4.5.
 Submissions to Standards Bodies.
-The Governing Board of the LF Energy Foundation (the “Governing Board”) may submit a Draft Specification or Approved Specification to another standards development organization by vote.
-No Draft Specification or Approved Specification may be submitted to another standards development organization without the vote of the Governing Board.
-Upon an affirmative vote of the Governing Board regarding such a submission, the applicable Maintainer or Maintainers, or any other individuals so directed by the Governing Board, will coordinate the submission of the applicable Draft Specification or Approved Specification to the other standards development organization as directed by the Governing Board.
+The Steering Committee of the UXL Foundation may submit a Draft Specification or Approved Specification to another standards development organization by vote.
+No Draft Specification or Approved Specification may be submitted to another standards development organization without the vote of the Steering Committee.
+Upon an affirmative vote of the Steering Committee regarding such a submission, the applicable Maintainer or Maintainers, or any other individuals so directed by the Steering Committee, will coordinate the submission of the applicable Draft Specification or Approved Specification to the other standards development organization as directed by the Steering Committee.
 Working Group Participants that developed that Draft Specification or Approved Specification agree to grant the copyright rights necessary to make those submissions.

 4.6 Steering Committee.
-The Steering Committee is responsible for (a) approval of any Draft Specification as an Approved Specification and (b) alignment among each of the Working Groups of the [Organization_Name] project.
+The Steering Committee is responsible for (a) approval of any Draft Specification as an Approved Specification and (b) alignment among each of the Working Groups of the UXL Foundation project.

 4.7.
-Voting of the Steering Committee and Strategy Committee.
-In any vote or Approval before the Steering Committee or Strategy Committee the affirmative vote of at least 50% of the voting members of the Steering Committee or Strategy Committee.
-The voting members of the Steering Committee and Strategy Committee consist of one appointee from each General Member and each Strategic Member of the LF Energy Foundation of the Linux Foundation.
+Voting of the Steering Committee.
+In any vote or Approval before the Steering Committee the affirmative vote of at least 75% of the voting members of the Steering Committee.
+The voting members of the Steering Committee consist of one appointee from each Steering Member.
 ```
 <figure>
 	<img src="images/life-cycle.svg" alt="Specifications Life Cycle">